 We have also planted vines representing four different constructs of PGIP (Figure 2).
 The four different modifications allow us to better understand how to control/restrict disease spread and virulence of Xf.
-Two versions have different signal peptide sequences to identify which most efficiently localizes PGIP to xylem tissues and which provides the best distribution through the graft union into untransformed scion tissues.
-In vector pDU05.1910 (event 52-08), the pear PGIP signal peptide was replaced with a signal peptide from a grapevine xylemsecreted protein that is similar to the PRp27-like protein from Nicotiana tobacum.
-In vector pDU06.0201 (event 45-77). the pear

-PGIP protein was linked to a signal peptide from the Ch1b chitinase protein found in the xylem of grapevine (Vitis vinifera).
+Two versions have different signal peptide sequences to identify which most efficiently localizes PGIP to xylem tissues and which provides the best distribution through the union graft into untransformed scion tissues.
+In vector pDU05.1910 (event 52-08), the pear PGIP signal peptide was replaced with a signal peptide from a grapevine xylemsecreted protein that is similar to the PRp27like protein from Nicotiana tobacum.
+In pDU06.0201 vector (event 45-77), the pear PGIP protein was signal linked to a peptide from the Chi1b chitinase protein found in the xylem of grapevine (Vitis vinifera).
 The remaining two vectors, serve as controls where pDU94.0928 (event TS50) contains the native pear PGIP signal peptide and pDU05.1002 (event 31-25) eliminates the endogenous signal peptide so the expressed PGIP should not be secreted and should not be able to limit the spread of Xf.
-These lines showed resistance to PD under greenhouse conditions with mechanical Xf stem inoculations.
+The 1st two lines showed resistance to PD under greenhouse conditions with mechanical Xf stem inoculations.